CodeGator/CG.Purple/BACKLOG.md

 ### General

+* Need to remove the plugins until we solve the dependent assembly problem.

 * Eventually, we want to capture metrics, both message and provider related.

 * Eventually, we want a dashboard with pretty graphs for displaying the metrics.